BANMo: Building Animatable 3D Neural Models from Many Casual Videos: Method

 Similar to NSFF~\cite{li2021neural}, we regularize the deformation function $\mathcal{W}^{t,\rightarrow}(\cdot)$ and $\mathcal{W}^{t,\leftarrow}(\cdot)$ by a 3D cycle consistency loss, which encourages a sampled 3D point in the camera coordinates to be backward deformed to the canonical space and forward deformed to its original location:

 where $\tau_i$ is the opacity that weighs the sampled points so that a point near the surface receives heavier regularization.

-Our optimization is highly non-linear with local minima, and we consider two strategies for robust optimization.
+Our optimization is highly non-linear with local minima.
+To improve the robustness of optimization, we consider the following initialization strategy for root body poses.

-{\bf Root pose initialization.} Due to ambiguities between object geometry and root poses, we find it helpful to provide a rough per-frame initialization of root poses (${\bf G}^t$ in Eq.~\ref{eq:deformations}), similar to NeRS~\cite{zhang2021ners}.
+{\bf Root pose initialization.} We provide a rough per-frame initialization of root poses (${\bf G}^t$ in Eq.~\ref{eq:deformations}), similar to NeRS~\cite{zhang2021ners}.
 Specifically, we train a separate network $\mathrm{PoseNet}$ , which is applied to every test video frame.
 Similar to DenseRaC\cite{xu2019denserac}, $\mathrm{PoseNet}$ takes a DensePose CSE~\cite{Neverova2020cse} feature image as input and predicts the root pose ${\bf G}_{0}^t = \mathrm{PoseNet}(\boldsymbol{ \psi}^t_I)$, where $\boldsymbol{ \psi}^t_I\in\mathbb{R}^{112\times 112\times 16}$ is the embedding output of DensePose CSE~\cite{Neverova2020cse} from an RGB image $I_t$.
 We train $\mathrm{PoseNet}$ by a synthetic dataset produced offline.
 See supplement for details on training.
 Given the pre-computed ${\bf G}_{0}^t$, BANMo only needs to compute a delta root pose via MLP:

-{\bf Active sampling over $(x,y,t)$.} Inspired by iMAP~\cite{Sucar:etal:ICCV2021}, our sampling strategy follows an easy-to-hard curriculum.
-At the early iterations, we randomly sample a batch of $N^p=8192$ pixels for volume rendering and compute reconstruction losses.
-At the same time, we optimize a compact 5-layer MLP to represent the uncertainty over image coordinates and frame index, by comparing against the reconstruction errors in the current batch.
-More details can be found in the supplement.
-After a half of the optimization steps, we select $N^a=8192$ additional \emph{active} samples from pixels with high uncertainties, and combine with the uniform samples.
-Empirically, active samples dramatically improves reconstruction fidelity, as shown in Fig.~\ref{fig:aba-active}.